solidpixel/solidpixel.github.io/_posts/2024-08-05-astcenc_meets_sve.md

 The second is that predicates have their own dedicated register file, so we free up normal vector registers for other data.
-Arm v8 NEON has 32 registers, which is a lot compared to SSE and AVX2 which only have 16, but even this gets tight when vectoring data using structure-of-arrays striped data layouts.
+Arm v8 NEON has 32 registers, which is a lot compared to SSE and AVX2 which only have 16, but even this gets tight when vectorizing data using structure-of-arrays striped data layouts.
 More registers always helps ...

 Native scatter/gather operations